osi1880vr/prompt_quill/README.md

-longterm I will create a one click installer but that's not today ;)
+long term I will create a one click installer but that's not today ;)